fh2019ustc/DocScanner/README.md

 1. Upload the distorted document image to be rectified in the left box.
 2. Click the "Submit" button.
 3. The rectified image will be displayed in the right box.

+***Note***： The model version used in the demo corresponds to "DocScanner-L" as described in the paper.

 <img width="1534" alt="image" src="https://github.com/fh2019ustc/DocScanner/assets/50725551/9eca3f7d-1570-4246-a3db-0a1cf1eece2d">